metapolator/metapolator/INSTALL.md

 # masters in that file by copying the data of first_master.

 # export first_master to ../export.ufo
-~/metapolator_tests/test.ufo$ ~/path/to/metapolator/metapolator export first_master ../export
+~/metapolator_tests/test.ufo$ metapolator export first_master ../export

 # also, at this point you can start the metapolator red-pill GUI server from within
 # the project that you want to serve.
 NOTE: that at this point the GUI won't let you
 # save changes, but it is a good way to experiment with CPS
 # Here is a short screencast: https://plus.google.com/101961686124685905596/posts/QghMpxt5NpL

-~/metapolator_tests/test.ufo$  ~/path/to/metapolator/metapolator red-pill
+~/metapolator_tests/test.ufo$ metapolator red-pill

 # Open http://localhost:3000 in your browser.